 As indicated in the introduction, the main advantage of formulating the Alexander polynomial in the language of Gaussians and contractions is that it provides a convenient setting for introducing perturbations.
 In order to perturb the universal $R$–matrix of the XC-algebra $\mathcal{A}$ or $\mathcal{B}$, one must at least ensure that the perturbed $R$-matrix still satisfies the Yang–Baxter equation.
 A first, direct approach is to add an arbitrary perturbation term to the $R$–matrix, impose the Yang–Baxter equation on this ansatz, and then solve the resulting system of equations.
 This “brute-force’’ method is conceptually simple, but quickly becomes cumbersome for higher order perturbations.

 A more structured strategy is to exploit the representation theory of quantum groups.
 This is particularly natural because quantum groups carry a canonical structure of an XC–algebra \cite[Proposition 4.4]{becerra2025refinedfunctorialuniversaltangle}.
 Concretely, one may express the Verma module in terms of Heisenberg operators, as in \cite{awata1994heisenberg}, substitute these operators into the universal $R$–matrix, and then apply the Zassenhaus formula to obtain a perturbed $R$–matrix.
 In this framework, the zeroth-order term of the resulting expansion recovers precisely the XC–algebra $\mathcal{B}$.
 This observation is the main reason for working with the XC–algebra $\mathcal{B}$ rather than $\mathcal{A}$.
-A version of this strategy was employed in \cite{overbay2013perturbative}, though formulated in a different mathematical language.
+A version of this strategy was employed in \cite{overbay2013perturbative}, though expressed in a different formalism.